if (!require("pacman")) install.packages("pacman")

 - Based on the dataset

-,- Use the
+stm_results,- Use the

-to select a different topic model (estimation) of your choice (by definingX
+filter(k == X)to select a different topic model (estimation) of your choice (by definingX).

-to see available options forX
+Tip: Usestm_results$kto see available options forX - Use

-to select the topic model (estimation) with the specified number of topics.
+pull(mdl) %>% .[[1]]to select the topic model (estimation) with the specified number of topics.

 - Use the